|

 16. Apply first coat of primer to the cabinet base.

 We chose to use a high density foam roller, sponge brushes, and angle brush for painting the cabinet base.
+I tried to avoid using a spray gun inside as much as possible.

 After the first coat of primer on the top half of our cabinets, I enjoyed a homemade latte overlooking the complete chaos of our kitchen.